BrachoDev/Quantigration-RMA/README.md

 ## Skills Learned

 This project allowed me to learn how to work with databases using MySQL, which is an essential tool for any programmer or developer that works with data.
-I especifically learned:
+I specifically learned:

-1. Learned how to design a databases using the help of an ERD.
+1. Learned how to design databases using the help of an ERD.
 2. Gained experience defining tables to store specific data categories, such as customers, orders, or items.
 3. Explored how to establish relationships between these tables to connect related pieces of data.
 4. Learned techniques to manipulate databases such as adding, removing, or changing elements within a database to adapt it to evolving needs.
-5. Learned to translate data to a non-techinical audience.
+5. Learned to translate data to a non-technical audience.
 6. Practiced using queries to extract valuable information from the database, such as trends, patterns, or summaries.